Anthony LaRette: Execution

 With his appeals exhausted, LaRette was scheduled to be executed on November 29, 1995; at the time, he was Missouri's longest-serving death row inmate after serving almost 15 years.
 The day before his scheduled execution date, he was granted a stay of execution by District Court Justice Catherine D. Perry, on the grounds that the claims of ineffective counsel and supposed mental illness be taken under consideration.
-The stay of execution was lifted on the very next day, with the orders that the execution move forward.
+The stay of execution was lifted the next day, with the orders that the execution move forward.

 On that day, LaRette confessed to a total of 31 murders and 10 rapes he had committed in 11 states while drifting across the country.
 At the time, the details of these confessions were not publicized.
 Later that day, LaRette was executed via lethal injection at the Potosi Correctional Center.
 In his final statement, he apologized to both his and his victims' family members, saying: "I'm sorry it had to come this way."
 His last meal consisted of steak, a dozen fried shrimp, baked potato, fried potatoes, fried mushrooms, fried onion rings, and two cans of Coca-Cola.

 Confessions

 About a week after LaRette's execution, the Montgomery Advertiser published an interview with Sheriff's Detective Patricia Juhl, who had conducted multiple interviews with LaRette since 1989.
 Thanks to her interviews, detectives across several states closed the books on approximately 15 murders, and Juhl was later named "Deputy of the Year" for her achievements.

 Aside from his conviction for Flemming's murder, authorities believe LaRette was responsible for the murders of Wade, Brunton, Wortmann, Hall, Miller and ten additional victims, whose identities have not been revealed.
-He has provided details for the following crimes:
+He provided details for the following crimes: